trias-project/alien-plants-belgium/README.md

 ## Repo structure

-The repository structure is based on [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science).
+The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files indicated with `GENERATED` should not be edited manually.

 ```
 ├── README.md         : Top-level description of the project and how to run it